 Sustainability is becoming a priority for more people, and when businesses see the desire from customers to adopt better practices then it is more likely that they will rise to meet the demand.

 Obviously we cannot always be prepared with our BYO items.
 If you find yourself in this situation, do your best to minimise packaging as much as possible, especially if friends or family are yet to begin a plastic reduction journey, as any suggestion could be a catalyst to ignite some valuable behaviour change.

 Where relying on single-use:

-When making requests, remember that many businesses have had a difficult time this year so please be friendly and diplomatic.
+When making requests, remember to please be friendly and diplomatic.
 Show your support to businesses who are making positive changes as well as encouraging those who are a slower off the mark.
 They care what you think, so this can be a great way to encourage them to keep going!